 His current focus is applying Jewish principles and values of spirituality to addictions treatment as well as conveying the message and power of recovery to Jewish communal life.
 Rabbi Eisenberg has written for the Forward and Tablet on the topics of intermarriage, Judaism and addiction and the opioid crisis.
 He is the author of Judaism, Addiction and Recovery: A Spiritual and Faith-Based Approach (Mazo Publishers, 2019).

-Niema Hirsch is a cantor at Rodeph Sholom.
+Niema Hirsch is a rabbi at Rodeph Sholom.
 A former corporate IT manager, she is also an educator of adults, teens, and young children; and a Yoga instructor.
-Cantor Hirsch is a rabbinic student at the Academy for Jewish Religion deepening her knowledge and understanding of Jewish Bible, philosophy, history, holidays, and rituals.
+Rabbi Hirsch became an ordained rabbi from the Academy for Jewish Religion, where she deepened her knowledge and understanding of Jewish Bible, philosophy, history, holidays, and rituals.

-Cantor Hirsch resides in Fairfield with her husband, Joram; they have two married sons and a grandson, Jonah.
+Rabbi Hirsch resides in Fairfield with her husband, Joram; they have two married sons and two grandsons.
+To email Rabbi Hirsch, click here.

 Rabbi Shaul Marshall Praver